quelsolaar/HxA/readme.md

 - Who is this format for?

 For people who want a capable open Graphics format that can be implemented from scratch in a few hours.
 It is ideal for graphics researchers, game developers or other people who wants to build custom graphics pipelines.
-Given how easy it is to parse and write, it should be easy to write utilities that process assets to preform tasks like: generating normals, lightmaps, tangent spaces, Error detection, GPU optimization, LOD generation, and UV mapping.
+Given how easy it is to parse and write, it should be easy to write utilities that process assets to perform tasks like: generating normals, lightmaps, tangent spaces, Error detection, GPU optimization, LOD generation, and UV mapping.

 - Why store images in the format when there are so many good image formats already?